President/CEO, Health Forward Foundation

 Qiana Thomason

-Thomason, a visionary leader and pathfinder, is leading the foundation through a myriad of transformational pursuits, including the establishment of Health Forward’s purpose: “Every day we work to build and support inclusive, powerful, and healthy communities characterized by racial equity and economically just systems.”
-In this journey, she has led Health Forward to operationalize racial equity in all areas of the foundation, including governance, grantmaking, policy and advocacy, investments, human resources, and procurement.
-Thomason has also led the staff in cultivating a high-trust culture and authorizing the foundation’s work by centering solutions around community voices and the lived experiences of communities served.
+Thomason, a visionary leader and pathfinder, is leading the foundation through a myriad of transformational pursuits spanning its leadership, advocacy, and resources.
+Under Thomason’s leadership, Health Forward established an organizational purpose: “Every day we work to build and support inclusive, powerful, and healthy communities characterized by racial equity and economically just systems.”
+In this journey, she has led Health Forward to operationalize racial equity and economic inclusion in all areas of the foundation, including governance, grantmaking, policy and advocacy, investments, human resources, and procurement.
+Thomason has also worked to authorize the foundation’s power and voice by centering solutions around community voices and expertise.

 Thomason came to Health Forward from Blue Cross and Blue Shield of Kansas City (Blue KC), where she formerly served as vice president of population health and community health.
 During her tenure at Blue KC, she led development and implementation of new care delivery and payment models, to include building innovative payment models for social care, in partnership with the Center for Medicare and Medicaid Innovation and primary care providers throughout Kansas City.
 She was also a successful champion for including health equity and the social influencers of health in Blue KC’s corporate strategy.